gauravve/online-demo/files/html/onlinedemo/onlinedemo.markdown

 That's the end of the Deployit online demo script.
 Hopefully you've gotten a feel for Deployit's capabilities and ease of use.

 We've only touched on the basics of what Deployit can do for you, so feel free to play around with the product in this environment.
 If you get stuck or are unsure what other features Deployit has, take a look at the [online documentation](http://docs.xebialabs.com).

+# Next steps #

+Here are some possibilities for experimenting further with Deployit:

+* see the differences in the deployment step list when deploying against the DEV, TEST, ACC or PROD environment.